Tej-git-212/AI-ML-for-Newborn-Babies-in-Healthcare/README.md

 - OpenCV --> `pip install opencv-python`
 - Numpy --> `pip install numpy`

-# I wish to see you soon guys.
+# I wish to see you all soon.